Creating a Review Center queue

 The AI classifier uses the extracted text of documents to make its predictions.
 Even if other fields are returned in the saved search, it will not affect the results.

-If you choose a prioritized review queue, you must code at least two non-empty documents in your data source before preparing or starting the queue: one with the positive choice on your review field, and one with the negative choice.
+If you choose a prioritized review queue, we recommend coding at least two non-empty documents in your data source before preparing or starting the queue: one with the positive choice on your review field, and one with the negative choice.
 This gives the AI classifier the information it needs to start making its predictions.
+The more documents are coded, the more accurate the classifier’s predictions will be.

 How document assignment works